TACIXAT/FuzzyFileSystem/README.md

 # FFS

-A file mutator implemented as an in-memory file system.
+**A file mutator implemented as an in-memory file system.**

+Mutate on command.
+Target and ignore regions of the file.
+Choose new seeds from mutations.
+Remove uninteresting mutations to keep the directory neat.
+Do all this using the command line utilities you know and love.

 ![OLD DEMO](demo.gif)
 *This was an early proof of concept, see full [interface](https://github.com/TACIXAT/FuzzyFileSystem#interface) below!*